Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 ### Preprocessing

 After download the datasets, please run `scripts/prepare_patches.py` to prepare patches from tiles.
-Prepared patches are saved in `your-concep-dataset-path`/Prepared.
+Prepared patches are saved in `<your concep dataset path>`/Prepared.
 The implementation is referring to <https://github.com/vqdang/hover_net/blob/master/extract_patches.py>.
 The command is like:

 ```
-python scripts/prepare_patches.py --root your-concep-dataset-path
+python scripts/prepare_patches.py --root <your concep dataset path>
 ```

 ## Training configuration